carrotdip/Pyber_Analysis/README.md

 Figure 8 shows the total fare per city type for the past 4 months.
 It is clear that urban cities generate the most revenue, followed by suburban then rural cities.
 There is also a overall slight spike in the amount of revenue in the second half of February.

 ## Summary
+I would recommend enhancing the recruitment of drivers in rural and suburban cities.
+There is a large disparity in the number of drivers in rural and suburban cities compared to urban cities.
+With more drivers, the amount of revenue generated would increase as the average fare for these rides are larger than that of urban cities.